 For me it depends after a while the shy guy should start opening up and if he doesnt it becomes a turn off because if he likes me the way i like him then he should open up more and more everyday.

-no. it may be cute at first but if he cannot get the guts to go for it, there are plenty more men out there that a woman can go for where she does not have to deal with trying to have a conversation with him, and she will.posted over 3 years ago
+no. it may be cute at first but if he cannot get the guts to go for it, there are plenty more men out there that a woman can go for where she does not have to deal with trying to have a conversation with him, and she will.posted about 4 years ago

 two words: Michel Cera.
 He always plays the quiet, akward hearthrob and i have friends who are like in love with him!
 Girls seem to notice louder, more outgoing guys more becuase they make their presence known.
-But I think if he can hold a conversation and can make a girl laugh, any girl could like him. :)posted over 3 years ago
+But I think if he can hold a conversation and can make a girl laugh, any girl could like him. :)posted about 4 years ago

 Make Him Feel Welcome with Chic Points